-Today, many corporations are lamenting this strategy.
-Jack Welsh, former Chairman of GE, recently stated that an overemphasis on metrics assessing short term shareholder wealth was
+Today, many corporations lament their focus on shareholder wealth over customers.
+Jack Welsh, former Chairman of GE, recently stated that an overemphasis on metrics assessing short-term shareholder wealth by saying:

 On the face of it, shareholder value is the dumbest idea in the world

-Customer focus needs to be an integral part of your marketing strategy.
+You must make a customer focus needs an integral part of your marketing strategy.
 Customer focus means going beyond measuring how customers spend their money to understanding WHY they spend their money.
-With lots of competitors out there making lots of products vying for customers’ dollars, increasingly share of wallet goes not to companies who provide the best value propositions but to companies whose values mirror those of their customers.
+With lots of competitors out there making lots of products and vying for customers’ dollars, increasing share of wallet goes not to companies who provide the greatest shareholder wealth but to companies whose values mirror those of their customers

-While it might seem complex to understand what customers value, its really simple.
-Customers value family, they value the environment, customers value integrity, customers value honesty, customers value sincerity, customers value innovativeness, ingenuity, and creativity, customers value companies who give back to their communities.
-In the past, when marketers looked at customer values what they found was a very inward focused set of values, the economic crisis has developed an outward focus among many consumers — which is probably a good thing.
+While it might seem complex to understand what customers value, it’s really simple.
+Customers value family, they value the environment, customers value integrity, customers value honesty, customers value sincerity, customers value innovativeness, ingenuity, and creativity, and customers value companies who give back to their communities.
+The result of this customer focus is higher ROIs, as you can see below.

 1. Are you truly lean?
-A lot of money can be saved in most organizations, even ones who think they’re running lean.
+You can save a lot of money in most organizations, even ones that think they’re running lean by reviewing your processes to streamline them.
 Look at your mission and cut out anything that doesn’t mesh with your mission statement.
 Reevaluate your long-term strategy and cut things that don’t get you where you want to be in 5 years.
-Reduce perks for upper management and instead make them performance based.
+Reduce perks for upper management and instead make them performance-based.